turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Comments

 1. To enter a comment in a cell, click on the "c" icon and the Enter/Update User Comments dialog window appears.
 Enter your comments in the Utility Comments box and click OK to return to the data entry form.
-If a comment has been entered the "c" icon is highlighted in a bright green color when you return to the data entry form.
+If a comment has been entered the "c" icon is highlighted in a bright green colour when you return to the data entry form.

-_Note: There is a response box called "WANO Centre Comments" where WANO Regional Center personnel may enter comments about the data._
+_Note: There is a response box called "WANO Centre Comments" where WANO Regional Centre personnel may enter comments about the data._

 2. To save the data you have entered.
 Click on the Save button at the top of the window.